GeenPeil/techblog/content/post/2017/01/git-init.md

 author = "Geert-Johan Riemer"
 +++

 `git init`, regularly marks the start of a new project.
-This project is not different, yesterday the [first commit](https://github.com/GeenPeil/stem/commit/e55e07e8ba676099fb3d643a224a31d5983c639d) was pushed to GitHub.
+This project is not different when it comes to git and yesterday the [first commit](https://github.com/GeenPeil/stem/commit/e55e07e8ba676099fb3d643a224a31d5983c639d) was pushed to GitHub.

 One might wonder why we didn't start earlier with development.
-The party was announced on the 5th of december, so why wait?
+The party was announced on the 5th of December, so why wait?
 Well the answer is pretty simple: we first focused on the functional design of it all.
 We will share this functional design in a separate post at a later time.

 <!--more-->